San Antonio Municipal Auditorium

 The San Antonio Municipal Auditorium was a building located at 100 Auditorium Circle, San Antonio, Texas.
 It was built as a memorial to American soldiers killed in World War I.

 The San Antonio Municipal Auditorium was also used as a concert venue.

-The building was rebuilt and expanded into the Tobin Center for the Performing Arts in 2009-2014.
+In 2009, most of the Municipal Auditorium was razed, and construction on the Tobin Center for the Performing Arts began on the same site.
+The Tobin opened in 2014.
+Portions of the exterior of the old auditorium had been preserved and were incorporated into the new structure.

 Construction

 The limestone arena was built in 1926 and designed in Spanish Colonial Revival style by Atlee Ayres, his son Robert M. Ayres, and their associates George Willis and Emmett Jackson.
 In 1929, the American Institute of Architects awarded the architects a gold medal for the arena's design.
 It was added to the National Register of Historic Places in 1981.